-Food & Nutrition operates three guest blogs: Stone Soup, Student Scoop and The Feed.
+Food & Nutrition Magazine® operates two guest blogs: Stone Soup and Student Scoop.
 These are platforms on which members of the Academy of Nutrition and Dietetics (our publisher) may contribute posts from their own blogs.
-We do not automatically aggregate content; posts are integrated into daily editorial calendars, promoted through our @FoodNutriMag social media channels and highlighted in the print version of Food & Nutrition Magazine.
-All content — including health and dietary information, recipes and views expressed — is that of the authors and does not reflect the positions or policies of Food & Nutrition Magazine or the Academy of Nutrition and Dietetics.
+We do not automatically aggregate content; posts are integrated into daily editorial calendars, promoted through our @FoodNutriMag social media channels and highlighted in Food & Nutrition Magazine®.
+All content — including health and dietary information, recipes and views expressed — is that of the authors and does not reflect the positions or policies of Food & Nutrition Magazine® or the Academy of Nutrition and Dietetics.

 Join the Fun!

-Interested in becoming a Food & Nutrition guest blogger?
+Interested in becoming a Food & Nutrition Magazine® guest blogger?
 Check out our FAQs.

 About Stone Soup